logo

 The principle will be to attach the material to the ceiling over the top bunk.
 In this way, it can be adjusted to hang as an accent piece or to literally roof off the entire bunk, exactly the way a canopy would do.
 The beauty of this idea is that you can do this any way you like, to fit exactly what your bunk bed needs.

-Yards of fabric of your choice.
+Yards of textile of your preference.
 You will have to determine the size that you’d like.
 A 60 inch long by 30 inch wide top bunk would probably need double that measurement in material.
 But again, ultimately, that choice is yours.

 Step 2: Decide how long you want the canopy to hang over the top bunk.
 It can be completely enclosed much like a tent, or just used as an accent that hangs maybe 4 inches or so.
 At that exact point, measure in 4 inches (or whatever hanging measurement you choose) and draw a giant rectangle in the material, keeping 4 inches away from every edge.